wallstersson/ukth-appinn-containerapps-orderapi/solution1.md

 <details>
   <summary>Manual installation</summary>

-  If you are using an environment other than Codespaces, you can find installation instructions for _hey_ here - [https://github.com/rakyll/hey](https://github.com/rakyll/hey)
+  If you are using an environment other than Codespaces, you can find installation instructions for _hey_ here: [https://github.com/rakyll/hey](https://github.com/rakyll/hey)

 </details>
 <br>